 Risk Control Check

 VISION/OBJECTIVES

 Poorly defined shared vision and Corporate objectives of all

 objectives partners need to be linked to a

 shared and agreed joint vision

 with clearly defined objectives

 Local political leadership changes Engage members in the debate

 and support for the partnership on partnership and obtain buy-

 declines in from all parties.

 Collaborative advantage for working Partners must identify

 together not clearly defined collaborative advantages of

 working together and

 processes needed to ensure a

-Delian about a suithin Occupant successful partnership.
+successful partnership.

 Policy changes within Government A partnership will only succeed

 and / or partner organisations. if it can respond to change;

-therefore flexibility is an essential element of the
+therefore flexibility is an

+essential element of the

 partnership arrangements.

 The project will not be attractive to Develop a robust strategic and

 potential partners outline business case that

-poterniar pararers defines the scope of the
+defines the scope of the

 partnership.
 Ensure a

 marketing exercise has been

 carried out as part of the

 business case and views of the

 market have been factored into

 the partnership development.

 PERFORMANCE MANAGEMENT

 Partners do not meet performance Develop an agreed Performance

-targets in a satisfactory or timely Management framework.
+targets in a satisfactory or timely way Management framework.

-way.
 Encourage joint ownership of

 problems and solutions,

 building trust and cooperation.

-No atratagia appressis to issues of Transparent monitoring of Pls.
+Transparent monitoring of Pls.

 No strategic approach to issues of Define and agree a partnership

-risk, costs and benefits risk strategy/plan and a comprehensive approach to
+risk, costs and benefits risk strategy/plan and a

+comprehensive approach to

 dealing with costs and benefits

 of the partnership.